COVID-19 (Coronavirus) Testing: Active Infection & Antibody

 How can I help prevent the spread of respiratory infections, including COVID-19?

-- Stay home until your fever has been gone for at least 24 hours without taking any fever reducing medication and you feel better
+- Stay home until your fever has been gone for at least 72 hours without taking any fever reducing medication and at least 10 days have passed since your symptoms first appeared

 - Cover coughs and sneezes